 - Fermenting cabbage without adding probiotic bacteria produced a higher amount of amines.
 When Lactobacillus bacteria were not added, the dominant biogenic amines created were putrescine, tyramine and histamine.
 The longer the sauerkraut was stored, the higher the levels of amines created.

-Conclusion: Using a starter culture to ferment a vegetable mix will prevent extensive formation of biogenic amines.
+Conclusion: Use of starter cultures to ferment a vegetable mix prevents extensive formation of biogenic amines.

 This means that if you’re sensitive to amines, you might still be able to enjoy fermented vegetables, sauerkraut or yogurt.

-Spoiled food packed with biogenic amines—a common cause of food poisoning
+Spoiled food packed with biogenic amines—cause of food poisoning

 The concentration of biogenic amines in food is an indication of how much they have rotted or decomposed.
 High concentrations of biogenic amines can cause food poisoning no matter how healthy you are.
 In lower concentrations these same chemicals can trigger migraine attacks in susceptible sufferers.